Yorgho/Automatidata/README.md

     - `Modeling Method 2`: [Modeling Method 2 Notebook](https://github.com/Yorgho/TaxiFareEstimationModel/blob/main/3-MLR_Taxi%20Fare%20Estimation2.ipynb)

-      The multiple linear regression model developed using [`method 2`](#method-2) data demonstrates a high level of accuracy, as evidenced by the R² values for both the training (0.9737) and testing (0.9835) datasets.
+      The multiple linear regression model developed using `Method 2` data demonstrates a high level of accuracy, as evidenced by the R² values for both the training (0.9737) and testing (0.9835) datasets.
       The model's evaluation metrics, such as MAE, MSE, and RMSE, further affirm its reliability and precision in predicting fares.
       The VIF values indicate that multicollinearity among the predictors is not excessively high, although trip_distance and duration do exhibit some correlation.
 Despite this, including both variables improves the model's predictive power.
       The assumptions of normality and homoscedasticity of residuals were validated through visualization, indicating that the errors are normally distributed and exhibit constant variance across the model.